Welcome to our career advice hub!

 A great complement to a cover letter are reference letters.
 Ideally good ones.

 Job Search Strategies

 Should you ever find a job opening that you’re dying to interview for, use this hack: How To Reach The Hiring Manager Directly (Bypass Job Boards).
-It’s very time consuming but the results are incredible.
-Some of my clients have landed jobs in under a week using this technique.
+It’s time consuming, but the results are incredible.
+Some of my clients have landed jobs in under a week using this technique!

 If you’re a senior candidate, you’re probably working with headhunters.
 These headhunters are the gatekeepers to some of the most sought after positions in the job market.
-Learn about how headhunting works and avoid common mistakes jobseekers make with headhunters.
+Learn about how recruiting actually works, what headhunters look for in a CV, and what to expect in an interview with a recruiter, and avoid common mistakes jobseekers make with headhunters.

-To us, Linkedin is a game changer.
+To us, LinkedIn is a game changer.
 It’s turned the entire recruiting industry on its head.
-It’s now easier than ever to find great talent, and reach out to top managers.
+It’s now easier than ever to find jobs, identify great talent, and reach out to top managers.

 At some point in your search, you’re likely going to be dropping messages to headhunters, senior executives, HR, etc. at your target firm.
 Be sure to send effective messages to them.
-Here’s our best advice on cold messaging hiring managers on LinkedIn.
+Here’s our list of headhunters, and best advice on cold messaging hiring managers on LinkedIn.

 Also, here’s a fun story on how Farah Got 300 Interview Requests From Linkedin

 “One important key to success is self-confidence.
 An important key to self-confidence is preparation.” – Arthur Ashe

 I hate interviews.
 In fact, I think the way companies interview candidates is filled with bias.
 I really like the work Google’s HR team have done to attempt to fix it.